-Check Point Research (CPR) is sharing new information on the ransomware economy after further analyzing Conti Group leaks and the various data sets associated with ransomware victims.
+Check Point Research (CPR) shares new insights into the ransomware economy after further analysis of the Conti group leaks and different sets related to ransomware victims.

 The ransom is a small fraction of the actual cost to a ransomware attack victim, as CPR estimates the total cost is 7 times higher.
 Cybercriminals demand an amount corresponding to the victim's annual income, which ranges between 0,7% and 5%.